ideas-um/FAST/JOSS-Paper/paper.md

 ![Transport aircraft geometry shipped with FAST.\label{Fig:GeometryExample}](Figures/Transport.PNG)

 After sizing, the aircraft model is returned as a data structure, allowing for further analysis or integration into other studies.
-FAST also offers post-processing options, including mission history visualization (see \autoref{Fig:MissionHistoryLabeled}) and geometric visualization of the sized aircraft (see \autoref{Fig:GeometryExample}).
+FAST also offers post-processing options, including mission history visualization (see \autoref{Fig:MissionHistory}) and geometric visualization of the sized aircraft (see \autoref{Fig:GeometryExample}).
 To visualize an aircraft concept, users either prescribe their own aircraft geometry or use one that is pre-defined within FAST [@khailany2025aircraft].

 <!--------------------------------------------------------->